RubyLichtenstein/FireCat/README.md

-# FireCat
+# FireCat - Firestore real time + pagination recycler view adapter.

-Firestore is great solution for no sql data base with real time updates, when you build chat app you need also pagination for efficient old messages loading and real time update for new messages.
+Firestore is great solution for no sql data base with real time updates,

+When you build chat app you need also pagination for efficient old messages loading and real time update for new messages.

 Unfortunately [FirebaseUI-Android](https://github.com/firebase/FirebaseUI-Android) provide only [Real time](https://github.com/firebase/FirebaseUI-Android/blob/master/firestore/README.md#using-the-firestorerecycleradapter)